jonaslsaa/StateGraphLib/README.md

     .connect(ticket_node, facts_node) \
     .connect(weather_node, facts_node)

-# Notify all nodes to process since the graph is new
+# Notify all nodes to process since the graph is completely new.
 graph.notify_all()

 # Function to process the graph